 Lalith had to make a tough choice when his mother was diagnosed with breast cancer two years ago.
 Along with the diagnosis, the Pune oncologist he’d met had handed him a business card that led him to a representative of the pharma major Pfizer.
 Since some of the prescribed medicines were not available in the hospital pharmacy, the doctor had offered a convenient solution—call the pharma representative and get the medicine delivered in just 24 hours.
+This seemed easy, but Lalith had to decide between buying just the medicine and a free cancer care service in the comfort of his home.

 Buy 1 Get 1: Healthcare at Home’s formula for specialty drug delivery